dwarvesf/playground/Engineering/Frontend/Applying Mock Service Worker (MSW) for Seamless Web Development.md

 }
 ```

-Now, we can mock api response by adding MSW handers
+Now, we can mock api response by adding MSW handlers

 ```js
 // src/mocks/handlers.js